simonmeoni/jrstc-competition/README.md

 # https://hydra.cc/docs/next/tutorials/basic/running_your_app/working_directory
 work_dir: ${hydra:runtime.cwd}

-# path to folder with data
+# path to losses with data
 data_dir: ${work_dir}/data/

 # pretty print config at the start of the run using Rich library